Incronaut/Incronaut.github.io/blog-posts-splashcity/_posts/2016-10-25-the-preseason.md

 But before we get there, there's somethings worth discussing about the current state of the Golden State Warriors.
 This will be my first annual PRESEASON predictions post.

-Last year the Warriors set a record for the most wins in an NBA season with 73-9.
+Last year the Warriors set a record for the most wins in a NBA season with 73-9.
 They were fresh off a championship season and kept the majority of their key players intact.
 This year, a lot of big personnel changes:
   - Luke Walton leaves for a head coaching position to the Lakers and is replaced by Mike Brown.
   - Harrison Barnes signs a 94m contract with the Dallas Mavs.
   - Andrew Bogut also signs with the Mavs.